Local & National Nonprofit Resources

 Lighthouse, Inc. is a private non-profit youth and family services center located in Catonsville, Maryland.
 As a member of the Maryland Association of Youth Services Bureaus, Lighthouse provides counseling for children, youth, and their families.
 They also have social skills groups for children and their parents.

 Maryland Department of Health and Mental Hygiene: Developmental Disabilities Administration

-Although this website is not strictly used for individuals on the autism spectrum, it is still a great resource for families.
+Although this website is not strictly used for individuals on the Autism spectrum, it is still a great resource for families.
 The DDA provides a service delivery system, so that people with developmental disabilities can receive the appropriate service that they are entitled to, centered around the goal of getting the individuals involved in their surrounding community.
-Services are provided through state residential centers, as well as a variety of community based services through a network of mostly non-profit providers.
 Along with information about the actual program itself, there is news regarding how to get involved, as well as a place to have questions answered about the program itself.

 Maryland Technology Assistance Program: